National Cryptologic Museum

 Programs are generally tours focused on areas specified by the leader, or they may select any of the other programs offered.
 A guided tour counts as 1.5 hours of research toward the "Designed to Crunch" NOVA award.

-The Junior and Cadette programs were developed to meet the requirements for badges in the "It's Your Planet - Love it!"
-Journey.
+The Brownie, Junior, and Cadette programs were developed to meet the requirements for badges in the "It's Your Planet - Love it!"
+Journey and "Cyber Security."

 Program Length: Approximately 2 hours